 AINSLIE RESTAURANT- WILLIAMSBURG

-This adaptive reuse project originally was 5,000 square foot former wire loom factory and was converted to a restaurant.
-It's floor area was increased to 8,000 square feet of interior space with an additional 2,000 square feet of roof-top dining.
+This adaptive reuse project was originally the home of a wire loom factory before being converted to an Italian restaurant and beer garden.
+The floor area was increased from 5,000 SF to 8,000 SF of interior space and an additional 2,000 SF of roof-top dining was added.
 The brick building was restored and modernized to accommodate a restaurant with multiple dining and drinking experiences.
 The existing first floor was lowered by ten feet to allow direct street access.
 A new cellar was created for storage and 'back of house' needs.
 A mezzanine was built to accommodate private parties.
 A 36' long by 12' high bifold glass hanger door was installed on the new rear wall allowing for a seamless indoor/ outdoor transition between the rear eating area and walled in garden area.
 The roof consists of 120 fully restored/ operable skylights in the sawtooth truss structure.